Vivien T. Thomas, LL.D.

 Dr. Vivien Theodore Thomas was born in Lake Providence, Louisiana in 1910.
-The grandson of a slave, he attended Cotton Picking High School (now known as Pearl-Cohn Magnet High School) in Nashville in the 1920s.
-Even though it was part of a racially segregated system, the school provided him with a high-quality education.
+The grandson of a slave, Vivien Thomas attended Pearl High School in Nashville, and graduated with honors in 1929.
 In the wake of the stock market crash in October, he secured a job as a laboratory assistant in 1930 with Dr. Alfred Blalock at Vanderbilt University.

 Tutored in anatomy and physiology by Blalock and his young research fellow, Dr. Joseph Beard, Thomas rapidly mastered complex surgical techniques and research methodology.
 In an era when institutional racism was the norm, Thomas was classified, and paid, as a janitor, despite the fact that by the mid-1930s he was doing the work of a postdoctoral researcher in Blalock’s lab.
 Together he and Blalock did groundbreaking research into the causes of hemorrhagic and traumatic shock.
 This work later evolved into research on Crush syndrome and saved the lives of thousands of soldiers on the battlefields of World War II.